All Episodes

 You can run a fudge shop in Vermont.

-Homemade homemade fudge.
+Homemade fudge.

 I always remember the little sign they got there.

-Uh don't don't poke the fudge.
+Don't poke the fudge.

 It's a very in the little homemade fudge thing.

-Because you know what it's like.
+Because you know what it's like?

-It's but it's like boutique fudge.
+But it's like boutique fudge.

 It's not boutique fudge.